Rajesh-Bhatta/AI-Question-Master/README.md

 # 🤖 AI Question Master

 Transform your documents and text into interactive learning materials using state-of-the-art Transformer models.
-This project provides an end-to-end pipeline for generating high-quality MCQs, study guides, and an interactive Q&A assistant.
+This project provides an end-to-end pipeline for generating high-quality MCQs, a dedicated timed quiz screen, study guides, and an interactive Q&A assistant.

 ## 🚀 Key Features

 - **📄 Multi-Source Input**: Support for raw text pasting, PDF (including multi-column layouts), and TXT files.
-- **🎮 Interactive Quiz**: Automatically generates Multiple Choice Questions (MCQs) with plausible distractors and real-time feedback.
+- **🎮 Dedicated Quiz Screen**: Opens quiz mode in a separate UI with question count, timer setup, auto-submit, and score review.
+- **⏱️ Timed Quiz**: Countdown timer decreases live and automatically submits when it reaches zero.
+- **✅ Answer Review**: Shows the correct option, the user’s selected option, and the final score after submission.
 - **📖 Study Guide**: Unified view of key facts extracted from text and exploratory questions with revealable answers.
 - **💡 Smart Assistant**: A chat-style interface for asking custom questions about your documents with hallucination detection.
 - **⚡ Unified UI**: Single-click generation for all models (Answer-Aware, End-to-End, and QA).